Nick Madrigal Preview, Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal has 12 doubles, a triple, two home runs and nine walks while hitting .277.
+- Madrigal is batting .282 with 13 doubles, a triple, two home runs and nine walks.

+- Madrigal will look to extend his four-game hitting streak.
+He's batting .429 during his last outings.

-- He has hit a long ball in two of 66 games played this year, and in 0.9% of his plate appearances.
+- He has hit a home run in two of 67 games played this season, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.